hypre-space/hypredrive/interfaces/python/README.md

 These wheels bundle host-only `libHYPREDRV` and `libHYPRE`, but they do not bundle an MPI runtime.

+On pull requests, the wheel workflow runs only when the PR has the `Run Python Wheels` label.
+It can also be started manually with `workflow_dispatch`.

 Each artifact is tied to an MPI flavor:

 * `mpich` wheels require an MPICH-compatible runtime.